Classification and Standard of Steel In China

 11. Welding Electrode Steel

-The letter “H” is prefixed to its steel number to differentiate it from other types of steel.
-For example, stainless steel welding wire is “H2Cr13”, which can be distinguished from stainless steel “2Cr13.
+The letter “H” is prefixed to the steel designation number for welding electrode steel to differentiate it from other types of steel.
+This nomenclature system serves to quickly identify materials specifically designed for welding applications.
+For instance, stainless steel welding wire is designated as “H2Cr13”, which distinguishes it from the base stainless steel “2Cr13”.

 12. Electrical Silicon Steel

-② The numbers following the letters represent 100 times the iron loss value (w/kg).
+② The numerical portion following the letters represents the iron loss value multiplied by 100, expressed in watts per kilogram (W/kg).

 13. Electrical Pure Iron